michaelveal/michaelveal/README.md

 </div>

-### <div align="center">Hi, I'm Michael, and I'm a paid search consultant with a 10+ year career in digital marketing 👨‍💻 Working remotely since 2017 🌎</div>
+### <div align="center">Hi, I'm Malechi, and I'm a developer coming from a 10+ year career in digital marketing 👨‍💻 Working remotely since 2017 🌎</div>

 - 🔭 I’m building projects in my spare time